kevin49999/CARAssetsAnalyzer/README.md

 assetutil -I Assets.car > assets.json
 ```

-In this Xcode project, replace the info in `assets.json` with what was generated, add / duplicate the assets from your project here -> run.
+In this Xcode project:
+* Replace the info in `assets.json` with what was generated
+* Add the assets from your project to the assets folder
+* -> Run

 There's probably an obvious/automated/better way to do this.
 If you know of one let me know :sunglasses: